sherwino/wino-mws-restaurants-3/README.md

 #### Things I have learned

 It is not smart to spend all of your time editing a Gulp && Grunt file that is not even being executed in the first place.
 The whole time I was editing the files inside the src folder, but those are not the ones running with my start scripts.
 No wonder I haven't been seeing any results.

+GoogleMaps has lowered my lighthouse 3.0 score, and I don't know how to fix it yet.
+[View my last score here](https://sherwino.github.io/wino-mws-restaurants-3/dist/lighthouse.html) and if you have any pointers on how I could improce this let me know.